Meet your 2025 Finalists

 Auckland Tāmaki Makaurau

-Emma Lewisham is Co-Founder and CEO of Emma Lewisham, a skincare company established in New Zealand in 2019.
+Emma Lewisham is Co-Founder and Executive Chairman of Emma Lewisham, a skincare company established in New Zealand in 2019.
 Renowned for delivering evidence-based skincare, uniting luxurious, high-performance, and natural formulations while leading the industry in sustainability, Emma Lewisham is available globally including in NZ, Australia, UK, Europe and USA.

 Under Emma’s leadership, Emma Lewisham has become the world’s first climate-positive, circular designed beauty brand and introduced an industry-first circular beauty model, significantly reducing landfill waste and cutting 100 tonnes of carbon emissions to date.
 Emma’s dedication to transparency and environmental accountability has earned her recognition as both a beauty innovator and a champion of ethical business practices, including a personal endorsement from Dr. Jane Goodall.

 With a background that includes postgraduate studies in physiology and biochemistry at Harvard University, Emma has relentlessly pushed the boundaries of skincare science.
 In the brand’s unique formulation physiology-first approach and world-leading independent testing, they’ve validated that their reversed approach to formulation design has delivered products that have shown an ability to outperform leading brands.
 Emma Lewisham’s belief in being a force for good has driven the brand to let physiology take the lead – a core principle that uses science to unlock the intelligence of nature to redefine what skincare can achieve.
-The scientific merit of this innovative approach has garnered the endorsement of Nobel Prize Winner in Chemistry, Peter Agre.
 The brand’s global success and impact stand as a testament to Emma’s vision – inspiring consumers and companies to embrace sustainable innovation.

 Professor Simon Malpas